artemzimovets/artemzimovets/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hey there 👋
+Hey there 👋  <br />
-My name is Artem and I'm from Ukraine
+My name is Artem and I'm from Ukraine   <br />
-I'm frontend developer and currently learning React JS You can find my works here
+I'm frontend developer and currently learning React JS  <br />
+You can find my works here  <br />

-📫 Feel free to contact me with any questions at artem.zimovets@gmail.com
+📫 Feel free to contact me with any questions at artem.zimovets@gmail.com  <br />